Skip to content

 Key differences:

-• kramdown: Normalizes accented Latin to ASCII, converts non-Latin scripts to #section, removes underscores, preserves consecutive hyphens
+• kramdown: ASCII-only, removes underscores, preserves consecutive hyphens

 Automatic fixes